The Adventure Zone Royale: Episode 14

 More timing, dad.

+five.
 Is it too soon?
 Yes.

 Okay.
 I would say so.

 Okay.

 You do that.
 To what end, may I ask?

-Why do I stay there?
+Or why do I stay there?
 Yeah.

-I just kind of like it it's
+I just kind of like it.
+Oh, it's

-because he's a weird beard okay cool cool cool cool cool cool uh all right that brings us uh back to the top of the order before that happens the stairs rotate downward we go
+that brings us back to the top of the order.
+Before that happens, the stairs rotate downward.

-oh it rotates a lot
+Oh, it rotates a lot.

-it rotates three steps
+It rotates three steps.

 Everyone moves three steps down.
 The vines, you can see, because they are being projected out of this runic symbol, they stay sort of put where they are on steps seven and eight.